lumpysimon/BlipPress/readme.txt

 2. Activate the plugin.
 3. Go to the Authentication page to grant permission for BlipPress to access your Blipfoto account.
 4. (optional) Configure the settings.
-5. Add one of the shortcodes to a post or page, or create a Blipfoto journal entry from the post editing screen.
+5. Add one of the shortcodes to a post or page, add a widget, or create a Blipfoto journal entry from the post editing screen.

 == Changelog ==